mfrench1989/RAPID-Syntax-Highlighting/README.md

 ## Description
 RAPID Syntax Highlighting for Sublime Text 3

-This was made using the "RAPID - Technical Reference Manual" for RobotWare 6.06 Revision F from ABB.
+This was made using the "RAPID - Technical Reference Manual" for RobotWare 6.07 Revision G from ABB.

 ## Installation Methods
 1. Package Control